Camila Giorgi: Career

-Junior career
+Juniors

 Following an initial interest in artistic gymnastics, Giorgi decided to devote herself to tennis after assisting in her brother's training, when she was five years old.
 She was subjected to hard training by her father, Sergio.
 Two years later, 1976 French Open champion Adriano Panatta said of her: "It's the first time I play a girl who plays like Andre Agassi."
 In 2000, she was spotted by tennis coach Nick Bollettieri, who subsequently offered her seven months of training (previously offered only to Maria Sharapova).

-In November 2005, she reached the final of the Nike Junior Tour, but was defeated by Zuzana Luknárová from Slovakia.
+In November 2005, Giorgi reached the final of the Nike Junior Tour, but was defeated by Zuzana Luknárová from Slovakia.
 Giorgi reached the final at the Sey Development Cup in the Czech Republic, and the round of 16 at the Astrid Bowl in Belgium.